andyli/blog/content/posts/2009/2009-04-08_deep-linking-for-ajax.md

 Deep Linking is a URL that point to a specific resource like a web page or a file.
-User can access the resource directly through the URL without further navigation (ie. bypassing "home" or "portal" page).
+User can access the resource directly through the URL without further navigation (i.e.. bypassing "home" or "portal" page).

 Why is Deep Linking Important
 -----------------------------